olatunbosun-micheal/portfolio/README.md

 # Data Scientist
+A highly motivated and results-oriented First-Class graduate in Computer Science, with a strong passion for Artificial Intelligence and
+Data Science.
+I bring solid research, technical, and analytical skills, and I quickly adapt to new challenges.
+Committed to advancing a career in research and academia, I aspire to contribute meaningfully to the field by driving innovations in sustain able technologies.

 #### Technical Skills: AWS, mySQL,  PowerBI, Python, R,
+#### Research Interest: Artificial Intelligence, Data Science, Deep Learning, Machine Learning, Numerical Computation, Sustainability

 ### Education
 B.Sc.
 Computer Science | First Technical University Ibadan (_Dec 2024_)